darkowic/edu-javascript-modules/src/03-tooling/mixed-module-bundling/README.md

-# User Profile Manager - Webpack Module Bundling Example
+# User Profile Manager - Module Bundling Example

-This example demonstrates how webpack can bundle different module formats (AMD, UMD, CommonJS, ES Modules) into a single cohesive application.
+This example demonstrates how modern bundlers (Webpack and Vite) can bundle different module formats (AMD, UMD, CommonJS, ES Modules) into a single cohesive application.
 Unlike showing independent modules, this example creates a functional User Profile Manager where each module type contributes to the overall functionality.

 ## Module Types and Their Roles